Millions of Americans have allergies. Most of those millions have symptoms involving their eyes.

-He'll examine the inner lining of the eye lids using a microscope called a slit lamp.
-He’ll be looking for dilated blood vessels and swelling.
+They'll examine the inner lining of the eye lids using a microscope called a slit lamp.
+They’ll be looking for dilated blood vessels and swelling.

-In very rare cases, he may scrape that layer of skin that covers the front of your eyes to check for something called eosinophils.
+In very rare cases, they may scrape that layer of skin that covers the front of your eyes to check for something called eosinophils.
 They’re cells that are commonly linked to allergies but are only found in the most severe cases.

 Treating Your Own Eye Allergies

 Get off to a good start by avoiding whatever you’re allergic to.
 You can also try these tips:

 Minimize clutter where allergens can collect.
 Limit pillows, bedding, draperies, and other linens, such as dust ruffles and canopies.
 Also, keep knick-knacks to a minimum, since they can collect dust.